Improving the Care of Persons with Dementia in Rural and Remote Areas

 Research by the RaDAR Team is inspired by the needs of Saskatchewan's aging population:

-• As of July, 2015, more than 14% of the population of Saskatchewan is aged 65 years and over.
+• As of 2021, 17.5% of the population of Saskatchewan is aged 65 years and over.
+Dementia is not a normal part of aging, but age is the primary factor associated with the onset of dementia.

 • Older adults in Saskatchewan are much more likely to live in rural areas.